Cycloctane/octemu/pico/README.rst

 octemu pico
 ===========

 Octane's CHIP-8/SUPER-CHIP Emulator for Raspberry Pi Pico.
 Built with octemu core and RPi Pico SDK.

 Usage
 =====

-ROMs are embedded in the firmware and selectable in the menu.
-(Use 1,2,3 on keypad to switch and choose ROMs).
+ROMs are embedded into the firmware and selectable in the menu.
+(Use 1,2,3 on keypad to switch and choose ROM).

 Build
 =====